Quite a Christmas present: Eastside Catholic’s Gee Scott Jr. gets a football scholarship to Ohio State

 In a video posted to Twitter, Eastside Catholic receiver Gee Scott Jr. committed to Ohio State on Tuesday.

-The video, which contained a short monologue from Sylvester Stallone addressed to Scott, used legacy as a theme and the reason he will play or the Buckeyes.
+The video, which contained a short monologue from Sylvester Stallone addressed to Scott, used legacy as a theme and the reason he will play for the Buckeyes.

 A dream come true.